IgorBekchruin/fastapi_library/README.md

 # fastapi_library

-EST API online library service implemented on fastapi.
+REST API online library service implemented on fastapi.
 The service allows you to add books to the main database using an API.

 Backend:
 * Python